zkamvar/user2021/prose.md

 > timing 2021-06-09: ~ 1 minute
 > timing 2021-06-10: ~ 1 minute

-We have just barely finished with the alpha testing and the next phase for us is to address all the questions and concerns that were brought up (for example: how do I use this without clobbering the current R installation on my system?), clean up documentation, and build it for the beta release, where we will try it on a few live lessons to make sure this works for the community.
-It's a slow process, but this way we can avoid major unforseen issues (minor issues are a given), bring users in on the ground floor, get valuable feedback, and strengthen trust with our community.
+We have just finished with this first testing phase and the next step for us is to address the questions and concerns that were brought up (for example: how do I use this without clobbering the current R installation on my system?), improve the documentation, and get ready for the beta release, where we will try it on a few live lessons to identify painpoints for the community.
+It is a slow process, but this way we can avoid major unforseen issues (minor issues are a given), bring users in on the ground floor, get valuable feedback, and strengthen trust with our community.

+> if you want to go fast, go alone; if you want to go far, go together

-And I want to conclude by saying that we ended up choosing a solution that we believe aligns with our values and will work with our community.
-We don't have all the answers right now, but we go through this process because we want to make sure we put people first and are always learning.
+And I want to conclude by saying that we ended up choosing a solution that we believe aligns with our values and will not get in the way of the work from our community.
+We do not have all the answers right now, but we go through this process because we want to make sure we put people first and are always learning.

 Thank you to our fiscal sponsor, Community Initiatives and generous grants from